jritchie17/reporttestingapp/README.md

 set to `7`, meaning the data begins on the eighth row of the sheet.

 When Excel files are loaded the analyzer now automatically unmerges any merged cells.
-The value from the top-left cell of a merged range is copied into all cells of that range before the data is handed off to `pandas`.
-This ensures the cleaning logic works with consistent tabular data.

-When Excel files are loaded the analyzer now automatically unmerges any merged cells.
-The value from the top-left cell of a merged range is copied into all cells of that range before the data is handed off to `pandas`.
-This ensures the cleaning logic works with consistent tabular data.
+Only the value from the top-left cell of each merged range is preserved; the remaining cells are cleared.
+This prevents duplicate columns when headers span multiple columns while still ensuring the cleaning logic operates on consistent tabular data.

 For temp table query testing, you can use the specialized scripts:
 ```